code4fukui/bin2js/README.md

-# bin2js
+# bin2js / js2bin

-- convert a binary file to a js (JavaScript source) file.
+- convert a binary file to a js (JavaScript source) file for WASM, images or anything!
-- for WASM, images or anything!
+- reconvert a js file to a binary file (js2bin)

 ```sh
 $ deno run -A https://code4fukui.github.io/bin2js/bin2js.js somefile.bin